 9. How long does the set up process take?

-If we receive all the documents, you will be approved within 24-48 hours, and can begin processing within 48-72 hours.
+Once all the documents are received, approval within 24-48 hours, and can begin processing within 48-72 hours.

 10. How quickly do I receive my funds?